Improve Their Diet and Reduce Their Symptoms

 Common Parent Questions

-“If nutrition helps ADHD & autism, why haven’t I heard about it from my doctor or
+“If nutrition helps ADHD & autism, why haven’t I heard about it from my doctor or in the media?”

 Many people simply don’t know the underlying physiological conditions involved with ADHD and autism and don’t realize the power of nutrition to improve systems and the symptoms they affect., They are convinced that genetics determines who your child is and what their potential may be.
 Doctors gets very little nutrition education, that healthcare today views autism as a “behavioral” disorder and sanctions mainly behavior modification and speech therapy to help